 The reward is great when school systems can protect time for evidence-based wellbeing strategies.
 What calendar structures, such as professional development (PD) time, could you use to offer mental health support to your educators?
 And don’t hesitate to ask your teacher leaders how they might prefer protected time for evidence-based mental health support.
 Their opinions can certainly help you create a plan that works for your team.

 Sometimes the calendar just doesn’t offer enough time to meaningfully support mental health at work.
 Especially as the school year wraps up, changing PD plans may be difficult — or create more stress.

 The key to finding the right fit for your school system is looking for mental health support that is developed to fit the needs and routines of educators.
 An online tool that offers short, self-paced lessons allows educators to learn and reflect at whatever rate they choose.
 Flexible tools should include personalized coaching or a system to prompt educators to keep going when participation slows.

-Some districts have offered stipends to teachers who complete an approved resilience training or adult SEL program.
+Some districts have offered stipends to teachers who complete an approved resilience training program.
 Compensating educators for their participation time can increase results for the school and reward teachers for their effort.

 Shared Language Building